 I have been an author, an entrepreneur, a consultant, a husband and father, a blacksmith and a school founder.
-I am best known as the author of Intrapreneuring: Why You Don’t Have to Leave the Corporation to Become an Entrepreneur and as a founder and President of the Bainbridge Graduate Institute (BGI), a #1 rated school of socially and environmentally responsible business.
+I am best known as the author of Intrapreneuring: Why You Don’t Have to Leave the Corporation to Become an Entrepreneur and as a founder and President of the Bainbridge Graduate Institute (BGI) now Pinchot University, a #1 rated school of socially and environmentally responsible business.

 Currently, in addition to facilitating the growth and evolution of BGI, I am writing my fourth book, enjoying my new granddaughters, being a husband, a father of adult children and chairman of both Sustainable Business Transformations and Pinchot & Company.